 This sweetheart overbust by French designer Estelle Cloann borders on androgynous to me as the subtle peach colour is flattering on any gender, but I decided to put the corset in this gallery rather than the Gentlemen’s gallery due to the sweetheart overbust line, the beautifully tapered ribcage and impressive hip spring – certainly it reflect Estelle’s ability to make either masculine or feminine corsets for her clientele.

-Bizarre Design has years of experience creating masculine-shaped corsets and feminine-shaped corsets.
+Bizarre Design has decades of experience creating masculine-shaped corsets and feminine-shaped corsets.
 If you look through Bizarre Design’s photo album, you will find an up-to-date price list for corsets for both men and women.

 *Please note that I have not personally tried every corset brand in this list, nor do I necessarily endorse every company in these guided galleries.
 This is for informational purposes only.
 Please contact the maker directly if you have any questions about their products.